streetmix/guidebook/src/contents/faq.md

 Because Streetmix has a unique interface and functionality, we've developed it with some of the most recent web technology in mind.
 There are a handful of features missing in Internet Explorer 10 and below that makes it unlikely for us to prioritize support for it right now.
 For best compatibility, we highly recommend [using Chrome, Firefox or Safari](http://browsehappy.com/) with Streetmix.

+<h4 id='right-of-way'>How do you set the right-of-way width?
+Is there a way to lock pieces in place?
+How do you prevent users from going outside the lines?</h4>

+When we designed Streetmix, we had two goals in mind: focus on an average user who might not be fully aware of all the fixed constraints of street design, and to enable users to be as creative as possible.
+As a result, we decided not complicate the user interface with setbacks or right-of-way dimensions, focusing instead on space between buildings, which is what people experience every day.

+In addition, we believe that engagement is most empowering when users are educated about constraints and given the opportunity to respond to them, rather than be artificially restricted from performing certain actions.
+Constraints are only truly constraints in the real world, after all.
+And allowing users to have freedom of expression can bring out new, transformative ideas.

 <h4 id='requests'>Can you add a feature?</h4>

 We'll see!
 Drop us a line at <a href='mailto:streetmix@codeforamerica.org'>streetmix@codeforamerica.org</a> with your ideas.
 While we can't respond to all requests, we do read and consider all user suggestions to help prioritize and shape the evolution of Streetmix.

-<h4 id='right-of-way'>How do you set the right-of-way width?
-Is there a way to lock it in place?
-How do you prevent users from going outside the lines?</h4>

-When we designed Streetmix, we had two goals in mind: focus on an average user who might not be fully aware of all the fixed constraints of street design, and to enable users to be as creative as possible.
-As a result, we decided not complicate the user interface with setbacks or right-of-way dimensions, focusing instead on space between buildings, which is what people experience every day.

-In addition, we believe that engagement is most empowering when users are educated about constraints and given the opportunity to respond to it, rather than be artificially restricted from performing certain actions.
-Constraints are only truly constraints in the actual environment, after all!